NoXPhasma/protondb_faq/README.md

 ## [ProtonDB] At the site my game is displayed as a windows game but it have a native port or the other way round.

-Protondb obtains the data from steamdb and these in turn from the developers of the respective game.
+ProtonDB obtains the data from SteamDB and these in turn from the developers of the respective game.
 So if the developers had a native port like for example at rust and it was closed then the game will be shown as a windows game but buyers at the time of the native port will keep the native port of course so there will be some users who write: "it have a native port!".

 ## Why do my games crash on start, run very slow or have rendering issues?